 What Is an Engine Immobilizer?
-How Does It Work?
+Types, Uses & How They Work

 Cars today have many components, and it’s not always easy to put a name to each of them.
 For example, have you ever heard of an engine immobilizer?
 It sounds dire and counterintuitive, but it’s actually a handy device that makes your car less likely to be stolen.
 Let’s check out how these gadgets work, how they keep your car safe from thieves, and some more relevant info below.